xcomagent95/TrajectoryAnalysis2023/README.md

 epsilon is less than 0, it returns traj without any changes.

 The function then calls the helper function douglasPeucker_intern which performs the actual simplification.
-This function fir searches for the largest point distance to the line segment.
+This function searches for the largest point distance to the line segment.
 If the distance is greater than epsilon, the point is added to the simplified trajectory.
 If the distance is less than epsilon, the point is discarded.
 The function then calls itself recursively on the two sub-trajectories to the left and right of the discarded point.
 The function returns the simplified trajectory.